Q: How do I apply?

 - Is a relative of an employee, and is subject to a violation of an employment of relatives policy;

-- Has been convicted of a crime, either a misdemeanor or felony, that relates to the position duties that the applicant would perform;
+- Has been convicted of a crime that relates to the position duties that the applicant would perform;

 - Used or attempted to use political pressure or bribery to secure an advantage in the examination or appointment;